Zone of possible agreement: Identifying a ZOPA

+Positive bargaining zone

+In negotiation, when the terms and conditions of the buyer aligns with that of the seller, they are said to be in a positive bargaining zone.
+For example, Sam is willing to buy a second- hand laptop for $20,000 and Ram wants to sell his laptop for $20,000, there is a positive bargaining zone where both the buyer and the seller's terms can be met.

-Negative Bargaining Zone
+Negative bargaining zone

-It occurs when people negotiate and cannot reach a ZOPA,so they are in negative bargaining zone.
+It occurs when people negotiate and cannot reach a ZOPA, so they are in negative bargaining zone.
 So they cannot reach a deal in negative bargaining zone, as there is no mutual understanding among them.

-For example: Sam wants to sell his house for $9200 to buy a better apartment. but Alex wants to buy it for $7800 and cannot go higher, here the negative bargaining zone occurs.
+For example, Sam wants to sell his house for $9200 to buy a better apartment. but Alex wants to buy it for $7800 and cannot go higher, here the negative bargaining zone occurs.

 Overcoming a negative bargaining zone

 A negative bargaining zone may be overcome by "enlarging the pie".
 In integrative negotiations when dealing with a variety of issues and interests, parties that combine interests to create value reach a far more rewarding agreement.
 Behind every position there are usually more common interests than conflicting ones.

 In the example above, Sarah is unwilling to pay more than $4,500 and Paul won't accept anything less than $5,000.
 However, Sarah may be willing throw in some skis she received as a gift but never used.
 Paul, who was going to use some of the car money to buy some skis, agrees.
 Paul accepted less than his bottom line because value was added to the negotiation.
 Both parties "win".

 A negotiator should always start considering both parties' ZOPA at the earliest stage of his or her preparations and constantly refine and adjust these figures as the process proceeds.
 For every interest there often exists several possible solutions that could satisfy it.